Written By: Owennie Lee, RD

 It is probably fair to say that celeriac is one of the most ignored root vegetables in North America.
 Also known as celery root, soup celery, celery knob, and turnip rooted celery, celeriac is a special type of celery that was originally grown in Northern Europe and the Mediterranean, and is still a popular ingredient for Europeans.
 Roughly the size of a turnip, celeriac has a large, bulbous root that is covered with thick, rough skin that is marked by brown patches.
 Its unglamorous appearance does not do its flavor justice – its crisp texture, as well as its celery and parsley-like flavor, is a great addition to any dish that goes well with celery.
-October is the time to try this strange-looking root vegetable, as it is generally available from October through April.
+As celeriac’s peak season starts from October through April, it is now the time to enjoy this relatively lower-carb root vegetable and reap its nutritional benefits.

 - Fat: 0.2 g

 Compared to other root vegetables, such as potatoes and carrots, celeriac is very low in calories, as it is only 5-6% starch by weight.
-It can therefore be used in place of other starchy root vegetables to cut down on calories, or as a carb option for people with diabetes.
-Celeriac is rich in potassium and is also a good source of Vitamin C.
+Celeriac has a net carb of 11.6 grams and glycemic index value of 35, making this low-carb root vegetable can therefore be used in place of other starchy root vegetables for people with diabetes.
+Celeriac is an excellent source of vitamin K (providing 80% DV in one cup), rich in potassium, and is also a good source of calcium.

 Ways to Include More Celeriac in Your Diet